atl97853/computer-science-self-learning/06_software_construction_6031/02_basic_java/02_basic_java_02.md

 <br>Here's how to create some actual Lists:
 <br>`List<String> firstNames = new ArrayList<String>();`
 <br>`List<String> lastNames = new LinkedList<String>();`
-<br>If the *generic type parameters* are the same on the left and right, Java can infer what's going on and save us some typing:
+<br>If the *generic type parameters* are the same on the left and right, Java can infer what's going on and save us some typing: (just a reminder, Generics means parameterized types)
 <br>`List<String> firstNames = new ArrayList<>();`
 <br>`List<String> lastNames = new LinkedList<String>();`
+- We can create an array of primitive types, but not a List, we need to use the *Integer* wrapper.
 - ArrayList and LinkedList are two *implementations* of List.
 - Both provide all the operations of *List*.
 - Both will behave the same way.